Integrability, susy $SU(2)$ matter gauge theories and black holes: R esum e of theory

-One may argue that the choice of poles for the two cycles is not well defined.
-However, on one hand we numerically find that the period $a$ is given precisely as the integral from $-i \pi$ to $i\pi$ as required by the equality $a= \nu$.
-On the other hand the choice of poles for the period $a_D$ is unambiguous because it includes all of them.
-Along this lines we should be able to prove analytically precisely~\eqref{idQaD}.
+We can define the exact dual periods as the exact integrals of $\mathcal{P}(y) = - i \frac{d}{dy} \ln \psi(y) $ as in~\eqref{qperint}.
+However, we can now also write them as the sum over residues at the poles which as $\hbar\to 0$ reduce to the classical cycles (branch cuts), as shown in figure~\ref{fig:polesNf=0} \footnote{It may appear at first that the choice of poles for the two cycles is not well defined.
+However, on one hand we numerically find that the period $a$ as given precisely as the integral from $-i \pi$ to $i\pi$ as required by the equality $a= \nu$.
+On the other hand, the choice of poles for the period $a_D$ is unambiguous because it includes all of them.}